Having an eye test (easy read)

 The drops help the optician to see inside your eyes.

-Some machines blow a puff of air onto your eye or touch your eye gently.
+The optician might use a machine to blow air onto your eye or touch your eye gently.

 This helps test for a serious eye problem called glaucoma.

-It does feel uncomfortable but this test is important.
+It might feel uncomfortable but this test is important.

 After your eye test the optician will tell you about your eye sight and whether you need new glasses.